MatthewDlr/transmit/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7.

+## Installation
+Run `pnpm install` to get started and install all dependencies.
+If you don't have `pnpm` installed, simply run `npm install -g pnpm`.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `pnpm dev` for a dev server.
+Then, navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding